Inventory Count, an Inventory Management Tool: Importance and Tips

 It’s Your Turn

+What do you think?
 Are you carrying out a inventory count within your business and creating added value via inventory management, or are you merely carrying out the wishes of your accountant?
-If a inventory count is carried out, is it meticulously planned ahead of time?
+If an inventory count is carried out, is it meticulously planned ahead of time?
 Are external parties as well as internal departments informed?
 Are systems cleaned up so that there are no more open orders?
 Has the warehouse been physically prepared, marked, cleaned and tidied up?
 Is everyone properly trained, and have the procedures been explained?
 In other words, stock taking is a lot more than counting.
+Are you interested in reading about great business idea’s?

 Share your experience and knowledge in the comments box below.